jackeylove995/MixTopGame/Assets/XLua/Doc/Faq_EN.md

 When C# calls Lua via delegates or interfaces, using reflection emit instead of the generated code relies on JIT, so this is currently only available in the editor mode.

 If Lua calls C#, it will be mainly affected by code stripping.
-In this case, you can configure ReflectionUse (but not LuaCallSharp), and execute "Generate Code".
+In this case, you can configure ReflectiOnGetOrCreate (but not LuaCallSharp), and execute "Generate Code".
 No package code except link.xml will be generated for the type this time.
 Set this type to 'not to be stripped'.

 In short, only CSharpCallLua is necessary (a little code of this type is generated), and reflection can be used in LuaCallSharp generation.